People often ask me what it takes to be a good writer. The short answer? I don't know. The slightly longer answer? I don't know, and I don't care.

 I am much less concerned with good writing than I am with effective writing.
 What's the difference?
 One is based on opinion, and the other actually matters.

-Everyone has their own idea of what it means to be “good.”
-Opinions on quality often vary, depending on whom you ask.
-But effective writing is hard to argue with.
+Everyone has their own idea of what it means to be a “good” writer.
+Opinions on quality vary, depending on who you ask, but effective writing is hard to argue with.
 It gets the job done — plain and simple.

 1. Practice your craft

-You can’t do something well unless you do it badly first.
-And that begins with practice.
-Most professionals recommend setting aside time (even if it’s only 20 minutes) to write each day.
-You can’t get better if you don’t show up.
+You can't do something well unless you do it badly first — and that begins with practice.
+I recommend setting aside time (even if it's only 10 minutes) to write each day.
+You can't get better if you don't show up.
+Commit to the process and you will be amazed at the results.

-I do this often with my blog and other pieces I’m working on.
-I write at least once a day.
+I do this with my blog and other pieces I'm working on by writing daily a minimum of 500 words .
 The more I write, the more I learn about writing — and the more I realize I need to practice.

 2. Challenge yourself

-Write about topics that interest to you, but don’t forget to dabble in stuff that is new to you.
-The more you stretch yourself, the more you’ll grow.
+Write about topics that interest to you, but don't forget to dabble in new stuff, as well.
+The more you stretch yourself, the more you grow.
+You could challenge yourself and join me for a free webinar to learn my three keys for effective writing.
+Or maybe take up a daily writing challenge.

-Never underestimate the importance of learning.
-I try to learn something new every day by reading: books, blogs and magazines.
-I can’t go to bed unless I’ve gleaned a few bits of wisdom from a few different sources.
+The point is to never underestimate the importance of learning.
+I try to learn something new every day by reading books and blogs and listening to podcasts and audiobooks.

 3. Be yourself

-I still struggle with this, but I’m getting better.
-One thing I’m learning to do is read aloud to myself what I’ve just written, and if it doesn’t sound like me, I rewrite it.
+I still struggle with this, but I'm getting better.
+One technique I use is to read aloud to myself what I've just written, and if it doesn't sound like me, I rewrite it.

 4. Don't write like an idiot

-Learning the rules makes it easier to break them.
+Learning the rules, after all, makes it easier to break them later.

 5. Start small

 Most would-be writers begin in the wrong place.
-They start by wanting to write a book.
-Don’t do that.
+They begin by wanting to write a book.
+Don't do that.
+That’s too big.
+Too audacious.
+Too easy to fail at.

 6. Don't give up

 If writing is your dream, treat it seriously.
-Stick with it, even after the passion fades.
+Stick with it, even after the passion fades, which it likely will.
 Write every day.
 Perseverance pays off.

-Most days, I don’t even want to write, but I show up, anyway.
+Most days, I don't even want to write, but I show up, anyway.
 And something mystical happens; the Muse meets me, and inspiration happens when I least expect it.
+I enjoy something I was dreading because I fulfilled my one commitment as a professional writer, which is to never quit.

 7. Learn to pitch your pieces

-Many writers expect to write something phenomenal and to be published immediately.
-You know, by osmosis and stuff.
-But before you write a piece, you should learn to pitch prospective publishers (book, magazine, or we).
+Many writers expect to write something phenomenal and get published immediately — you know, by osmosis and stuff.
+But before you write a piece, you should learn to pitch prospective publishers (book, magazine, or website).

 A good pitch is short, compelling, and promising.
-Without learning how to effectively market your writing, even the best of writers can be overlooked.
+Without learning how to effectively market your writing, even the best writers can be overlooked.
+You are only one “yes” away from your next big break.

 What are some other tips for effective writing that I missed?
 Share in the comments.